learning-zone/javascript-basics/README.md

 "key" in obj
 ```

-and If you want to check if a key doesn't exist, remember to use parenthesis,
+and If you want to check if a key doesn\'t exist, remember to use parenthesis,

 ```js
 !("key" in obj)